programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 print search.num_found
 ```

-All we should need to modify is the collection identifier, from
+All we should need to modify is the collection identifier, from `nasa`
-`nasa`{.filename} to `bplscas`{.filename}.
-After starting your
+to `bplscas`.
+After starting your computer’s Python interpreter, try
-computer’s Python interpreter, try entering each of the above lines,
+entering each of the above lines, followed by enter, but modify the
-followed by enter, but modify the collection id in the second command:
+collection id in the second command:

 ``` python
 search = internetarchive.Search('collection:bplscas')